joecwilson/tinyTimer/README.md

 # Introduction

-This is a pomodoro timer intended to fit on a QR code
+This is a pomodoro timer that fits in a B64 encoded qr code

 ## Running the program

-If given the binary as a binary simply run said binary
+If given the binary as a binary simply run said binary.
+However if given as a qr code, you first have to decode the base64 file into a binary and can run said binary.

 ## Compiling the program

-### Prerequisites
+### Prerequisites for creating the binary

 - make
 - nasm
 - ld

+### Prerequisites for creating the qr encode

+- base64
+- qrencode

-To compile run `make build`
+To compile run `make build`, while to create the qr code run `make qrcode`

 ## Sources